-Shoulder dislocation is a common upper extremity injury, especially with those participating in contact sports.
-With a dislocation, the head of the upper arm bone is forced out of shoulder socket.
-The shoulder can dislocate forward, backward or downward.
+Dislocating a shoulder is a common upper extremity injury, especially with those participating in contact sports.
+When a shoulder is dislocated, the head of the upper arm bone is forced out of the shoulder socket.
+The shoulder can be dislocated in various ways depending on where the contact or fall impacted the shoulder.
+It can be dislocated forward, backward, or downward.

 - Inability to move the arm